Zootennis

 Auburn Women Move to No. 1 in Latest Rankings, Texas Men Stay at Top Spot; Kennedy Advances at Savannah Challenger; Fagan Ousts Top Seed at Orlando W15

-The Division I rankings released today by the ITA are the last one before next Monday's draw is released for the NCAA tournament, although there is still a week of competition remaining.
+The Division I rankings released today by the ITA are the last ones before next Monday's draw is released for the NCAA tournament, although there is still a week of competition remaining.
 The rankings that will be released on April 30, the last ones before the NCAAs, will be available to the committee as they go through their calculations.
 To track what might change in the rankings and how the NCAA committee might change the order due to head-to-head results, etc., go to collegetennisranks.com and check out the options in the rankings tab.

 The women's Division I selection show is scheduled for 4:30 p.m.
 Eastern on Monday April 27 at ncaa.com.
 The men's Division I show will follow at 5 p.m.
+Correction: the men's show is before the women's show at 4 p.m.
+Eastern.

 Below are the top 16 rankings, with the Auburn dislodging Georgia from their No. 1 position after winning the SEC conference tournament Sunday.
 The Texas men stayed at No. 1 after their SEC tournament title, with TCU moving to No. 2 with their Big 12 tournament title.